MatteoTomasetto/LatentFeedbackControl/README.md

-# Latent feedback control of high-dimensional parametrized PDEs
+# Latent feedback control of distributed systems in multiple scenarios through deep learning-based reduced order models

-This repository contains the official source code implementation of the paper *Latent feedback contol of high-dimensional parametrized partial differential equations*
+This repository contains the official source code implementation of the paper *Latent feedback control of distributed systems in multiple scenarios through deep learning-based reduced order models*

 `Data` folder contains the scenario parameters and the simulated snapshots for the optimal transport test cases